1211307959/FYP02-IS-T2430-0030/API_DOCUMENTATION.md

 ### Predict Revenue
 **POST /predict-revenue**

-Predicts revenue using the 50/50 split XGBoost model.
+Predicts revenue using the 50/50 split XGBoost model based on the combined dataset.

 **Request:**
 ```json